FII78/glossary/content/en/style-guide/_index.md

 The definitions for **technology** and **concept** categories contain three subheadings:

-- **What it is**: provide a short and clear overview of what we are talking about.
+- provide a short and clear overview of what we are talking about.
 - **Problem it addresses**: focus on the problem, not the solution (that comes in the next section).
   Avoid mentioning the term that is defined.
 The problem focuses on *what* led us to need that thing.
 - **How it helps**: now, come back to the term.
 How does it address the problem described above?